Thoya conlang: demonstrative- and quantifier-type compounds

-Thoya uses a prefix-suffix structure for these words: there are prefixes for each of the demonstrative persons, and suffixes for thing, place, time, and a couple others.
-There are also quantifier prefixes, which allow building words like "everywhere", "somewhere", "often" and "never".
+Thoya uses a prefix-suffix structure for these words: there are prefixes for each of the demonstrative persons, and suffixes for thing, person, place, time, and case.
+There are also quantifier prefixes, which allow building words like "everywhere", "nowhere", "often" and "sometimes".

 - qe - 1st person present

 - qo - 2nd person present

 - qi - 1st & 2nd person present